 The guardian home is responsible for the transportation of the dog to us when needed for breeding, litters, or health testing.
 This is the most inconvenient part of the guardian responsibilities.
 This is the guardian home responsibility and part of how they earn the dog through the program.

 You must notify us immediately when the dog comes into heat so we can assess whether or not we will breed.
 We would also like to be notified when your puppy has its first cycle, somewhere around 6-9 months of age usually, so we can have a calculated guess on when her next cycle will be.

 As soon as the family is aware the dog is in heat we will have them arrange to bring the dog to us by day 5 - 7 of the heat cycle.
-She will remain with us for about 5-7 days and then they can pick her up and take her back home.
+She will remain with us for about 5-7 days (depending on your location) and then they can pick her up and take her back home.

 Dogs are pregnant for approximately 63 days.

 Pregnancy is actually very easy.
-I have a list of what happens each week during the development of puppies, and I give that to our guardian homes at the time we begin breeding.
 The dog may act a little more tired, or not eat normally for a few weeks.
 The last couple weeks of pregnancy she is usually becoming more hungry and sleeps more as time progresses.
 Otherwise, normal activity is typical and it is important to continue with walking the dog right up to the end.
 This helps during delivery.
 Being in shape is always best.